Hawaiʻi (island): Economy

 Sugarcane was the backbone of the island economy for more than a century.
 In the mid-20th century, sugarcane plantations began to downsize, and in 1995 the island's last plantation closed.

 Most of the island's economy depends on tourism, centered primarily in resort areas on the western coast of the island in the North Kona and South Kohala districts.
 Sustainable tourism is increasing.

 Diversified agriculture is a growth sector.
 Major crops include macadamia nuts, papaya, flowers, tropical and temperate vegetables, aquaculture, and coffee beans.
 The island's orchid production is the state's largest.
 The island is home to one of the United States' largest cattle ranches: Parker Ranch, on 175000 acre in Waimea.

-The island is known for astronomy, with numerous telescopes positioned on the summit of Mauna Kea at the Mauna Kea Observatories, where atmospheric clarity is excellent and little light pollution intrudes.
+The island is known for astronomy, with numerous telescopes positioned on the summit of Mauna Kea at the Maunakea Observatories, where atmospheric clarity is excellent and little light pollution intrudes.
 Astronomy has become somewhat controversial, given accusations of mismanagement by the observatory manager, the University of Hawaiʻi.
 The proposed addition of the Thirty Meter Telescope (TMT) generated protests that stalled the project and led to the transfer of management responsibility to a Governor-appointed body.

 NELHA (Natural Energy Laboratory of Hawaii Authority), a 675 acre state developed site, is a green economic development ocean science and technology park on the west side of the island.
 It provides resources and facilities for energy and ocean-related research, education, and commercial activities in an environmentally sound and culturally sensitive manner.
 Business tenants on this coastal site include microalgae farms, aquaculture, solar technology and marine biotech.
 Tenants have access to three sets of pipelines delivering deep-sea water from a depth of up to 3000 ft, as well as pristine sea surface water and almost constant sunshine.
 A 2012 study by the University of Hawaiʻi Economic Research Organization reported that the total economic impact of activities at NELHA was $87.7 million and created 583 jobs.

+In 2019, Hawaii started showing declining in economic wealth when COVID-19 began.
+This is also where most people started to leave the Islands.
+With no tourists and the increasing of rent, people were leaving the Islands more.
+Hawaii's RBP is 8.6 percent more than the U.S, causing Hawaii to be one of the most expensive living conditions to be in.